Project 5

 1. Build the circuit from Schematic B (Internal Pull-Up Resistor Circuit) on your breadboard.
 You will design a digital LED circuit with an internal pull-up resistor and pushbutton.

-2. Upload your sketch to the Arduino Nano, and verify that the program executes as expected.
+2. Upload your sketch to the ESP32, and verify that the program executes as expected.

 Checkpoint 4

-2. Upload your sketch to the Arduino Nano, and verify that the circuit meets the design requirements.
+2. Upload your sketch to the ESP32, and verify that the circuit meets the design requirements.

 Deliverables (Enrolled Students Only)